 Efficient logistics and transportation can help you cut costs and at the same time, create time and resource utilities.
 With the varied shipping methods available, it sometimes becomes troublesome for companies to select the best option based on their requirement.
 For most on-road shippers, truckload shipping will be an ideal choice to move their cargo from one point to another, owing to its flexibility and affordability.
 There are two methods of truckload shipping available – Full Truckload VS Less-Than-Truckload.

-FTL and LTL shipping is different in many key aspects, and therefore its pivotal to understand the differences which will help you make the most ideal choice.
+FTL and LTL shipping differs in many key aspects, so it is pivotal to understand the differences that will help you make the ideal choice.
 Here is a basic primer on the differences between FTL and LTL shipping.

-FTL shipping stands for full truckload, i.e the shipment will take up an entire truck by itself.
-It is feasible when your freight can fill up a truck and has one stop destination.
-FTL shipments are mostly used when there are 10+ palettes that needs to shipped.
-LTL shipping on the other hand, stands for less than truckload, meaning that the shipment will not take up an entire truck.
+FTL shipping stands for full truckload, i.e., the shipment will take up an entire truck by itself.
+It is feasible when your freight can fill up a truck and has a one-stop destination.
+FTL shipments are primarily used when 10+ palettes need to be shipped.
+On the other hand, LTL shipping stands for less than a truckload, meaning that the shipment will not take up an entire truck.
 These types of shipments typically weigh between 100 and 10,000 pounds.

 Going ahead with an LTL shipment, you only pay for the used space of the truck.
 For example, if your shipment occupies one-third of the space on the truck, you only pay for that one-third space.
-The rest of the truck will be loaded with shipments from other different companies, making LTL freight shipping a great choice for small businesses.
-However, the transit time of LTL freight shipments will often be long due to the multiple shipments and frequent stops.
-If time is one of the key essence, you may want to consider FTL shipping.
+The rest of the truck will be loaded with shipments from other companies, making LTL freight shipping an excellent choice for small businesses.
+However, the transit time of LTL freight shipments will often be longer due to the multiple shipments and frequent stops.
+If time is critical, you may consider FTL shipping.